civol/HDLRuby/README.md

 ### Channel branches

-Some channel may include several branches, they are accessed by name using the following method:
+Some channels may include several branches, they are accessed by name using the following method:

  * `branch(<name>)`: gets branch named `name` from the channel.
-This name can be actually be any ruby object (e.g., a number) but it will be converted internally to a ruby symbol.
+This name can be any ruby object (e.g., a number) but it will be converted internally to a ruby symbol.

-A branch is a full fledge channel and is used identically.
-For instance the following code get access to branch number 0 of channel `ch`, get its inputs port, read it and put the result in signal `val` on rising edges of signal `clk`:
+A branch is a full-fledged channel and is used identically.
+For instance, the following code gets access to branch number 0 of channel `ch`, gets its inputs port, reads it, and put the result in signal `val` on the rising edges of signal `clk`:

 ```ruby
 br = ch.branch(0)